A long time ago in a galaxy far, far away…

 So the lesson to be learned here is: know your budget limits and be picky on how you spend your money.

 What went well?
 What should be changed?

-When I worked on my first project at DeSmart, I was a bit skeptical about the retrospectives done together with the client as a Product Owner.
-I thought - shouldn’t we keep our dirt inside and deal with it on our own?
+When I worked on my first project at DeSmart, I was a bit sceptical about the retrospectives done together with the client as a Product Owner.
+I thought – shouldn’t we keep our dirt inside and deal with it on our own?
 Won’t it keep people from sharing issues?
 Yet, I was surprised.
 Honesty brings more trust, more transparency.
-Sharing our issues encouraged the client to share his issues, and we are able to avoid a common hide-and-seek game, where every party acts as if they were superhuman not capable of making a mistake.
+Sharing our issues encouraged the client to share his issues, and we are able to avoid a common hide-and-seek game, where every party acts as if they were superhuman, not capable of making a mistake.

 Joanna is a great Product Owner, not only because she understands that getting things done requires effort, so she was able to prioritize and manage the scope.
-She also did a great job during the retrospectives - giving feedback about how happy she was with the results, and whether she was concerned with the issues brought to the table.
-She has followed actions planned for the retrospectives.
+She also did a great job during the retrospectives – giving feedback about how happy she was with the results, and whether she was concerned with the issues brought to the table.
+She has followed the actions planned for the retrospectives.

 When we found out that the team is getting lost in the information shared, as the main channel for exchange was email, and a list of recipients was limited to a few most involved people, we have decided to move the communication to the common Slack channel – Joanna was using it right after the call.
 This way information was out there for everybody to read, but we could tag the message with the recipient, so he got a notification.
 When we said that we miss Paul on the meetings, she made sure he joined the next meetings we had, and he had brought valuable stakeholders insights to the project that we would have missed otherwise.

 Never skip a retrospective, even if you think everything is going fine, it is still great to hear what are the good things that are valued most by the PO and by the team.
 It’s your best opportunity to learn.